 So, there is a delicate balance between getting the patient out of pain and not running behind.

-(This series will continue with “SCHEDULING POLICY #9: Have one assistant for each treatment room – for Part 3, click here!
+This series continues with “SCHEDULING POLICY #9: Have one assistant for each treatment room – for Part 3, click here!